 Digital Detox adopting challenges

-Despite knowing above benefits of digital detox, it is not easy to get started with it and to stick to it.
+Despite knowing the above benefits of digital detox, it is not easy to get started with it and to stick to it.
 It calls out for a complete self-discipline routine!

-Here are few of the steps that will guide you to start with Digital Detox and most importantly to adhere to it!
+Here are a few of the steps that will guide you to start with Digital Detox and most importantly to adhere to it!